AdobeDocs/experience-platform.en/help/datastreams/data-prep.md

 ### Import existing mapping rules {#import-mapping}

-If you have previously created a datastream, you can re-use its configured mapping rules for a new datastream.
+If you have previously created a datastream, you can reuse its configured mapping rules for a new datastream.

 >[!WARNING]
 >
->Importing mapping rules from another datastream will overwrite any field mappings you might have added before the import.
+>Importing mapping rules from another datastream overwrites any field mappings that you might have added before the import.

 To start, select **[!UICONTROL Import Mapping]**.